ckhung/rocanr/README.md

 This project is experimental.
 It is not for production use.
 **Do not expose the service to the outside world.**
+However, you may add ```--host 0.0.0.0''' to the flask command line if you insist on exposing it.

 ## Background